 Here was a wad of tiny wall bedstraw seedlings under that deerweed bush (the third one on the prior slide).
-Deer-weed gets about 5-6 feet across and about 2-1/2 feet tall.
+Deer weed gets 5-6 feet across and about 2-1/2 feet tall.
 It's a tangled mess of wiry strands.
-Can you imagine weeding tiny bedstraw plants, one-by-one, out of a hundred or so shrubs like that, some full of ticks, and about a quarter of them with Lyme disease?
+Can you imagine weeding tiny bedstraw plants, out of a hundred shrubs, some full of ticks, some with Lyme disease?

 No?
 Frankly, neither can I. So, I pull the whole bush, frequently.
 The reason is that it is prolific.
-Deer-weed run amok would make such a mess of this place it is no wonder the Indians would just light it on fire.
+Deer weed run amok would make such a mess of this place it is no wonder the Indians would just light it on fire.
 So, if that bothers you, consider, the bureaucratic approach to this pull-or-not-to-pull decision:

 - 1. Call a professional botanist and get an appointment to assess the situation.
-Wait a week for a letter. - 2. \$500 (at least) later, send the botanist's written opinion to the bureaucrat for approval. - Meet with said local public official for a site inspection.
-3. - 4.
+Wait a week for a letter. - 2. \$500 (at least) later, send the botanist's written opinion to the bureaucrat for approval. - 3.
+Meet with said local public official for a site inspection. - 4.
 If all goes well, pay another \$350 for a removal permit. - 5.
-Wait two months for approval to remove the plant (they're really busy because of budget cutbacks). - Put up a \$1,000 bond just in case something bad 6. happens. - Meanwhile (of course), the weed has bred.
-7. - 8.
-Get a final inspection to verify that there was no other harm to the environment. - 9.
-Oh, and your bond money will be returned (eventually) without interest.
+Wait two months for approval to remove the plant (they're really busy because of budget cutbacks). - 6.
+Put up a \$1,000 bond just in case something bad happens. - 7.
+Meanwhile (of course), the weed has bred. - 8.
+Get a final inspection to verify that there was no other harm to the environment. - Oh, and your bond money will be returned (eventually) without interest if and (only if) they didn't find something for which to fine you.